frederikheld/firefox-addon-tabs-quick-access/README.md

 $ npm run build
 ```

+> Webpack sometimes does not run properly.
+Make sure that both sub-dirs `/dist/icons` and `/dist/popup` are created properly.

 ## Load add-on in Firefox

 You can install the contents of `/dist` as temporary add-on in Firefox for testing purposes and development.